skanzajamal/Currency_Converter/README.md

 # Application Features:

-- Convert amonut from one currency to other
+- Convert amount from one currency to other
 - Maintain history for each conversion
 - In memory Database
 - communication between Front-end and Back-end through REST-API